 3. A United Front: As with any other important issue, make sure both parents and other important relatives are on the same page.
 Mixed messages about weight can have unhealthy consequences.

 4. Talk with community based Healthcare Professionals: If a health professional mentions a concern about your child's weight, speak with him or her privately.
 Discuss specific concerns about your child's growth pattern.
 Ask for ideas on making positive changes in your family's eating habits and activity levels.
 Your GP can check if a child's weight is causing any health problems and if any further investigations are needed.
-You can ask your GP for a referral to community dietitian or a you can find a dietitian working in private practise by clicking on the 'Find a Dietitian' area of our home page.
+You can ask your GP for a referral to community dietitian or a you can find a dietitian working in private practise by clicking here.

 Created by the Paediatric Dietitians’ Interest Group (PDIG) of the Irish Nutrition and Dietetic Institute (INDI) November 2015.
 Review date: November 2018